usbong/documentation/Usbong/company/HR/Traineeship.md

 Examples of these include among others:</br>
 a) Java programming language</br>
 b) Android Software Development</br></br>
-Given that we're a software company, the intern/trainee/apprentice ought to be able to understand software development.</br>
-Having said this, besides the technical aspect, we've learned that the person should also understand business.

 #### b) Offline materials
 Examples of these include among others:</br>